Smohiudd1688/Phase-3-Project/README.md

 ## Getting Started

-### Installation
+### FrontEnd Installation

-1. Clone the repository and cd into the folder.
+1. Clone the repository and cd into the folder labeled client.
+2. Then cd in the folder labeled my-app-frontend.
-2. Make sure Google Chrome is your default browser, it may not work correctly otherwise.
+3. Make sure Google Chrome is your default browser, it may not work correctly otherwise.
-3. In terminal open the html file using the code below.
+4. In terminal open the html file in the browser using the code below.
     ```bash
     npm start
     ```
-4. You are ready to start using the application!

-### Configuration
+### BackEnd Installation

-In order for the application to run correctly you will need to run a JSON server to replicate a full REST API.
-To do this you will need to:
-1. Install the JSON server in terminal (either globally or locally) by running this code:
+1. To install the server, starting at the root of the repository cd into the folder labeled phase-3-sinatra-react-project.
+2. Run the following line in terminal to install the necessary gems.
     ```bash
-    npm install -g json-server
+    bundle install
     ```
-2. Then cd into directory where `db.json file` is stored, if not already
-3. Lastly, run the following code:
+3. Once the gems are installed, run the following code to start up ther server.
     ```bash
-    json-server --watch db.json
+    bundle exec rake server
     ```
+4. You are now ready to use the application!

 ## Usage
-To use the application you may browse, as you would any website.
-You can travel to a page discussing the different characters, by either clicking the character tab on the navigation bar or by clicking the image of the characters on the home page.
-When on the character page, you can browse the characters or add a missing character by clicking the appropiate button and filling out/submitting the form that pops up.
-After doing so, you should see the new character added to the bottom of the page.

-You can travel to a page discussing the different nations, by either clicking the nations tab on the navigation bar or by clicking the map image of the nations on the home page.
-Once on the page the four different nations are displayed with a quick description, and you can click on it to go to a page dedicated to that particular nation.
-The page will display some details as well as the characters belonging to that nation.
+To use this application you can add a review to any existing tv shows.
+To do this click the add a review button and fill out/submit the form for the corresponding tv show.
+If you would like to add a show that is not already listed, you can scroll to the bottom of the page and click the add a show button.
+A form will pop up and you can fill out the information and the show will be added to the list.
+You can now add a review to that show.
+You can update or delete any reviews.

 ## Project Status
 This application is completed.